6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 • More advanced measuring (fractions, etc.)

-Let them choose at least one complete meal a week (if not more with your approval) to add to your meal plan.
-You can do this by scrolling through some fun recipes online or by flipping through a favorite recipe book at home.
+Let them choose at least one complete meal a week to add to your meal plan.
+You can do this by scrolling through some fun recipes online or flipping through a favorite recipe book at home.

 We have lots of delicious recipes pinned to various boards on our Pinterest page that would be the perfect place to browse!

-The more control they feel over the process, the more excitement about it they’ll have – and the more cooperation you’ll experience as well.
+The more control they feel over the process, the more excitement about it they’ll have – and the more cooperative they’ll be!

 A lot of times we have hidden agendas when it comes to activities around food.
 We want our kids to eat the salad we’re washing, to eat the broccoli we’re chopping, etc. And not only eat it…but like it!

-The thing is, these types of expectations result in a pressured environment, and if you haven’t already figured it out…feeling pressured when doing an activity takes out the fun.
+These types of expectations result in a pressured environment.
+Feeling pressured when doing an activity takes out the fun and makes your toddler less likely to want to participate.

-Instead of pressuring them to eat and try new foods while you prepare meals, encourage them to explore and talk about the food…like you’re scientists!
-Get curious about it like a chef.
+Instead of pressuring them to eat and try new foods while you prepare meals, encourage them to explore and talk about the food – like you’re scientists – or get curious about it like a chef.

 What happens when I put this and this together?